 What would be your advice for people wanting to start working as an ESL teacher in Korea?

 Do it!
-I honestly don’t think people think of Korea as this major travel destination (I’ve read so many blogs where they blogger lists out all the countries they’ve been to in Asia and unless they were an ESL teacher here, Korea is ALWAYS left out).
-It’s a beautiful country filled with hiking trails, nature, and something different on each coast you go to.
+I honestly don’t think people think of Korea as this major travel destination.
+I’ve read so many blogs where they blogger lists out all the countries they’ve been to in Asia.
+Unless they were an ESL teacher here, Korea is ALWAYS left out.
+It’s a beautiful country filled with hiking trails, nature, and something different on each coast you go to!

 Also, since Korea is one of the big countries for expat teaching there are tons and tons of blogs to help you transition.
 There are forums, Facebook pages, meet-ups, groups for all kinds of creatives, personal blogs, and more all with inside and recent advice to transition and where to find x, y, z easily.